techbookclub/library/_posts/sf/books/2009-08-15-web-analytics.md

 ---

 # TBC:
-A little bit about why we read this book.
+[Amit](http://www.amitgupta.com/) suggested this as our inaugural book.
+Perhaps the most overtly techie book we've read.